Adrian, Michigan: Media

-The Daily Telegram is Adrian's local daily newspaper which covers the entire county.
+Adrian has two newspapers.
+The Daily Telegram was founded in 1892; it is published daily and is owned by Gannett.
+An independent monthly newspaper, The Lenawee Voice, was founded in 2023.

 Local radio stations include WABJ 1490 AM (mainly syndicated talk); WLEN – 103.9 and 96.5 FM (news); WQTE 95.3 FM (country music); and WVAC 107.9 FM (student-operated radio from Adrian College).
 WBCL in Fort Wayne also operates a translator FM station in Adrian at 97.7.

 Adrian is also served by radio and television signals from Ann Arbor, Toledo, and Jackson, and some Detroit broadcasters can also be seen or heard in parts of the area.